xebialabs-community/devops-keycloak-examples/README.md

 * **Access Type**: `confidential`

-This will enable a client secret that we need to pass to do Release server.
+This will enable a client secret that we need to pass to the Release server.

 * **Valid redirect URIs**: `http://localhost:5516/oidc-login`